 Institute’s Big Data research group specializes in the utilising of big data and semantic science for data integration, analysis and process management.
 One of our research objectives is to identify value that big data can provide from the discovery of strategic information up to its analysis and exploitation.
 Our principal research areas are applications of semantic technologies, knowledge discovery in big data, with application to, among others, emergency management, tourism, healthcare, and mobility.
 Our group has also extensive experience in requirements elicitation, specification, analysis and management; design and execution of empirical studies (case studies, action research); validation of innovative solutions through large scale demonstrations, pilots or testing of use cases in a real setting.
 We offer cross-industry expertise, technological and socio-economic insight, and commitment to sustainable solutions.

 Rajendra Akerkar is a professor of Information Technology at Vestlansforsking, Norway.
 He leads big data research at the institute.
-He has 27 years of experience in knowledge representation and reasoning, data science, intelligent systems and requirement engineering.
-His recent research focuses on application of big data methods to real-world challenges, and social media analysis in a wide set of semantic dimensions.
-He is currently coordinating two international projects on big data in transport and in emergency management funded by the European Commission and the Research Council of Norway respectively.
-He participated in the European Union’s FP7 projects - EmerGent and BYTE, and coordinated big data in urban mobility project funded by RCN.
+He has 28 years of experience in knowledge representation and reasoning, data science, intelligent systems and requirement engineering.
+His current research focuses on application of big data methods to real-world challenges (in disaster management, mobility, transport and energy utilities), and social media analysis in a wide set of semantic dimensions.
+He is currently coordinating two international projects on Big Data in transport and Big Data in emergency management funded by the European Commission (H2020) and the Research Council of Norway respectively.
+He also participated in the European Union’s 7th Framework Programme funded projects.
 Rajendra has extensive experience in managing research and innovation projects funded by both industry and funding agencies, including the EU Framework Programs and the Research Council of Norway.
-He is actively involved in several international ICT initiatives for more than 19 years.
+He is actively involved in several international ICT initiatives for more than 20 years.